The Wrath of Becky

 The Wrath of Becky is a 2023 American action thriller film directed by Matt Angel and Suzanne Coote.
-Angel wrote the screenplay based on a story by himself and Coote.
-The film is a sequel to the 2020 film Becky, and features Lulu Wilson returning as the eponymous Becky, alongside Seann William Scott.
+Angel wrote the screenplay based on a story he co-authored with Coote.
+The film is the second installment in the Becky film series, and serves a sequel to the 2020 original.
+Featuring a cast which includes Lulu Wilson returning as the eponymous Becky, the movie also includes a supporting cast alongside Seann William Scott.

 The Wrath of Becky premiered at the South by Southwest film festival on March 11, 2023.
 It was released in the United States on May 26, 2023.
 The film received positive reviews from critics.

 Plot

 Three years after four Neo-Nazis invaded her family's lake house and killed her father, 16-year-old Becky has escaped from several foster homes.
 She now lives off the grid.
 Eventually, Becky and her dog Diego settle in with Elena Cahn, a matronly woman who treats Becky like a daughter and does not pry about her past.

 Anthony, DJ, and Sean, three members of an extremist group called the Noble Men, stop at the diner where Becky works.
 Angered by their insulting misogyny, Becky dumps a cup of hot coffee on Anthony's lap.
 The three secretly follow her and break into Elena's house.
 As the situation escalates, Anthony shoots Elena in her head, knocks Becky unconscious, and takes Diego.
 Waking up, Becky vows to find Diego and take revenge for Elena's death.

 Recalling the men mentioning a Darryl, Becky finds two local addresses linked to that name.
-In the first one, she finds an elderly woman identified as Darryl Sr. The second is a remote cabin where Noble Men cell leader Darryl hosts a meeting with Anthony, DJ, Sean, and Twig, another militia member.
+In the first one, she finds an elderly woman named Darryl.
+The second is a remote cabin where Noble Men cell leader Darryl hosts a meeting with Anthony, DJ, Sean, and Twig, another militia member.
 Sneaking into the cabin, Becky learns that the next day's town hall protest will be an armed insurrection against Senator Hernandez.
 She steals a thumb drive containing information of people associated with the Noble Men.

 Becky leaves a cellphone on Darryl's doorstep to taunt the men.
 Anthony, DJ, and Sean are forced to confess to stealing Diego, but they kept quiet about having murdered Elena.

 Darryl makes Anthony go after Becky.
 Becky leads Anthony into a hidden pit in the forest.
 She then rigs Anthony with a grenade trap that blows up his head when Darryl reopens the front door.
 After Darryl turns his gun on them to demand the truth about Becky, DJ and Sean finally reveal Elena's murder for real.
 Realizing that the rally will actually be a violent insurrection, Sean tries to abandon the group, but Darryl kills him.